-The room and board fee per semester is for a double or triple occupancy room and includes one of the following board options:
+The room fee per semester is for a double or triple occupancy room.
+Choose one of the following board options:

-- Unlimited entrances into the dining facilities per week and eight guest tickets per semester with a \$100 declining balance account; which can be used at the Clet dining facility or the Gallagher Center. - Up to 12 entrances into the dining facilities per week and six guest tickets per semester with a \$175 declining balance account; which can be used at the Clet dining facility or the Gallagher Center. - Up to 10 entrances into the dining facilities per week and four guest tickets per semester with a \$225 declining balance account; which can be used at the Clet dining facility or the Gallagher Center.
+- Carte Blanche Unlimited entrances into the dining facilities per week and eight guest tickets per semester with a \$100 declining balance account; which can be used at the Clet dining facility or the Gallagher Center. - Purple Plan Up to 12 entrances into the dining facilities per week and six guest tickets per semester with a \$250 declining balance account; which can be used at the Clet dining facility or the Gallagher Center.